minershive/hiveon-kb/guides/openvpn.md

 OpenVPN server should be running after booting and running if you used Debian package install, if not or manually installed, you need to get “openvpn server.conf” at the initscript.

-For the “client.conf” file you need to upload to HiveOS website:
+For the “client.conf” file you need to upload to Hive OS website:
 <pre><code>
 client
 dev tun